lu-w/topllet/README.md

 ## Running Openllet Temporal Query on an example

 We provide a very small introductory example.
-For this, navigate into the examples directory: `cd openllet/examples/src/main/resources/data/tcq` and call `openllet temporal-query -c catalog-v001.xml -q simple.tcq abox.kbs`.
+For this, navigate into the examples directory: `cd openllet/examples/src/main/resources/data/mtcq` and call `openllet temporal-query -c catalog-v001.xml -q simple.mtcq abox.kbs`.

 ## Running Openllet Temporal Query on the test cases

 We also provide a suite of test cases.
-To run those, call `mvn -pl tests test -Dtest=TCQTestSuite` from the `openllet` directory.
+To run those, call `mvn -pl tests test -Dtest=MTCQTestSuite` from the `openllet` directory.

 ## Logging